Jetraw/hdf5/readme.md

 ## Usage

-We will follow the example provided in this git repository to read an HDF5 file, prepare it with dpcore and compress it with Jetraw.
+We will follow the example provided in this git repository to read an HDF5 file, prepare it with dpcore (need to install [pyDpcore](https://github.com/Jetraw/pyDpcore)) and compress it with Jetraw.

 ```python
 import os